MylesLandais/obsidian-sync/2022 reading list.md

 rust book
 nim book
-Option Volatility and Pricing: Advanced Trading Strategies and Techniques, 2nd Edition Japanese Candlestick Charting Techniques
+Option Volatility and Pricing: Advanced Trading Strategies and Techniques, 2nd Edition
+Valuation: Measuring and Managing the Value of Companies Japanese Candlestick Charting Techniques
 Technical Analysis of the Financial Markets
 Mental Game of Trading